How to Install MariaDB on Fedora 44

 Secure MariaDB on Fedora

-Fedora’s MariaDB package already skips some of the classic insecure defaults, but it still needs an explicit hardening pass.
-On Fedora 43, anonymous users and the test database were already absent, yet MariaDB listened on all interfaces until a bind address was set.
+Fedora’s MariaDB package already skips some classic insecure defaults, but it still needs an explicit hardening pass.
+On Fedora 44, a new MariaDB install already omitted anonymous users and the test database, yet the service listened on IPv4 and IPv6 wildcard addresses until a bind address was set.

 Run the MariaDB hardening command on Fedora